Virtual home inspections offered after winter storm

 What to Expect During a Virtual Inspection

-Inspectors will start the virtual inspection process by contacting the applicant with the telephone numbers listed in the application.
+Inspectors will start the virtual inspection process by contacting the applicant by the telephone numbers listed in the application.
 The inspector will ask the applicant if he or she would like to perform the home inspection with video streaming using Apple FaceTime or Zoom Video Communications.
-FEMA inspectors are trained to help the applicant with downloading and signing-up for Zoom Video if necessary.
+FEMA inspectors are trained to help the applicant with downloading and signing-up to Zoom Video if necessary.

-A household member, relative or friend may assist in communicating with the inspector.
+A household member, relative or friend may also assist in communicating with the inspector.

 When available, the inspector will initiate the video streaming to the applicant’s device and ask questions about the type and extent of the damage sustained.
 If the video inspection is not available, the inspector will guide the applicant through a series of questions to help evaluate the damage.